AdaRoseCannon/webvr/bbc.md

 >
 > ![Escher Painting](images/escher.jpg)

 ## Goals

-The goal of this talk is to be a technical introduction to the web's new virtual reality apis.
+The goal of this talk is to be a technical introduction to the Web's new virtual reality APIs.

 As a heads up this will be in depth and technical it will help if you have had experience with developing on the web and some experience with dealing with 3D rendering.